 | View comments

-Event date: Troy Night Out, May 31st, 9 pm
+Event date: Troy Night Out, May 31st at 9 pm

-Location: Outdoor screening in the lot where Troy City Hall once stood
+Location: Outdoor screening in the former location of Troy City Hall

-Films will be part of the second edition of the Collar City Film Festival, a platform for film and video artists working in the greater capital region and Hudson Valley!
-We are shooting for submissions of films 25 minutes or less, but exceptions can be made.
-All submissions should be in a web viewable format, be it youtube, vimeo, or whatever delivery service you may prefer.
+Films will be part of the second edition of the Collar City Film Festival, a platform for film and video artists working in the greater capital region and Hudson Valley.
+We are requesting films 25 minutes or less in length.
+All submissions should be in a web viewable format.
 Please submit video via direct link to:

 Notifications will be sent out by May 15th.